aukletio/Auklet-Releaser-C/docs/tldr.md

 ## `AUKLET_BROKERS`

-A comma-delimited list of Kafka broker addresses.
+A comma-delimited list of broker addresses.
 For example:

 	broker1,broker2,broker3

 ## `AUKLET_EVENT_TOPIC`, `AUKLET_PROF_TOPIC`

-Kafka topics to which `wrap` should send event and profile data, respectively.
+Topics to which `wrap` should send event and profile data, respectively.

 ## `AUKLET_BASE_URL`